GoogleChrome/OriginTrials/explainer.md

 - **Ensuring unsuccessful experiments are not baked into production websites:** These experimental APIs will all stop working within a few months and developers will be very aware of this when they sign up.

 And when considering those additional risks we were worried about:
-- **Preventing premature at-scale use from forcing us to keep an experimental feature available:** The automatic usage limiting minimizes the ability for major properties to rely on a feature before it is fully developed, and the time-limited design means that inaction results in the feature reverting.
+- **Preventing premature production use from forcing us to keep an experimental feature available:** The automatic usage limiting minimizes the ability for major properties to rely on a feature before it is shipped, and the time-limited design means that inaction results in the feature reverting.
 - **Maintaining our high privacy and security standards:** Features launched as origin trials are only experimental in terms of their syntax and semantics.
 Otherwise these are features going out to actual end users, and as such will go through Chrome’s standard launch process the same as any other feature to ensure a high bar for privacy and security is maintained.

 This design also has the additional benefit that developers cannot simply copy paste code using experimental APIs from Stack Overflow as was possible with prefixes.